t2-project/documentation/source/microservices/deploy.rst

 Configuring the database
 ------------------------

-| The T2-Project uses a Postgresql pod as its database.
+| The T2-Project uses a PostgreSQL pod as its database.
 | If you want to configure it, download the `postgres config <https://raw.githubusercontent.com/t2-project/kube/main/k8/postgresql.conf>`__ and store it under the name :file:`postgresql.conf` (should automatically be downloaded as that).
 | Change the configuration to your liking, or simply use the provided defaults.
 | Then, you can set it for your cluster using